glasnt/talks/2017_01_LCA_JavaScript/slides.md

 It's optimal you can also read this, but this is not a requirement<br>
 </pre></code>

-Note: If you can read this code OK, then you're sitting in the right place.
-We will be going over quite a bit of code in this talk, from multiple languages, so it's essential you can view it properly.
+Note:

-The slides are already online, and I'll link to where they are available at the end.
+There will be some smaller, less important, code in the presentation, like in the bottom section, but this isn't as important.

 ---
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> input JavaScript code</code></pre></div>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">output result</code></pre></div>